Roger Hedgecock: Radio and television career

 With the controversy ending his political career, Hedgecock accepted a job as a talk show host on San Diego's AM 1130 KSDO, where he remained until moving to KOGO AM 600 in 1997.
 He started four days after resigning from the mayoralty, with his first show on January 20, 1986.
 His show aired from 9 a.m. to 12 noon.
 Several years later, Hedgecock's time slot moved to 12 noon to 3 p.m., to make room for The Rush Limbaugh Show in the schedule.
 His show eventually moved to the 3 p.m. to 6 p.m. time slot.

-Beginning in November 2007, Hedgecock hosted a nationally syndicated radio talk show on Saturdays from 9:00 a.m. to 12 noon, Pacific Time, the flagship station being KOGO.
+Beginning in November 2007, Hedgecock hosted a nationally syndicated radio talk show on Saturdays from 9:00 a.m. to 12 p.m., Pacific Time, the flagship station being KOGO.
 On January 5, 2009, his show began being syndicated nationwide by Radio America.
-Originally, the plan was for the fourth hour of the show to continue only on KOGO and continue discussion of topics relevant to the local San Diego/Southern California audience, but KOGO later decided to drop the fourth hour altogether, thus bringing to an end the Community Forum, which had been his focus since the show's inception in 1986.
+Originally, the plan was for the fourth hour of the show to continue only on KOGO and continue the discussion of topics relevant to the local San Diego/Southern California audience, but KOGO later decided to drop the fourth hour altogether, thus bringing to an end the Community Forum, which had been his focus since the show's inception in 1986.

 In November 2011, it was announced that Hedgecock would be leaving his local flagship station, KOGO, and would move his nationally syndicated show to a new flagship home, radio station AM 760 KFMB, San Diego's CBS radio and television network affiliate.
 His weekday 3 p.m. to 6 p.m.
 Pacific Time broadcast debuted there on January 2, 2012.
-The show format continues to focus on political and social topics from a conservative point of view.
+The show's format continues to focus on political and social topics from a conservative point of view.